Sufficient Conditions and Constraints for Reversing General Quantum Errors: Reversibility Conditions

-where $D$ is a diagonal pseudohermitian and we used the property that a pseudounitary matrix can diagonalize a pseudohermitian (see the Appendix \ref{sec:appendix1} and \ref{sec:appendix2} for details).
+where $D$ is diagonal pseudo-Hermitian and we used the property that a pseudounitary matrix can diagonalize a pseudo-Hermitian in \eqref{eq:diagph5} to get \eqref{eq:diagph6} (see the Appendix \ref{sec:appendix1} and \ref{sec:appendix2} for details).
 Since $D$ is diagonal, we have $D=\eta D^\dagger\eta=D^\dagger\eta\eta=D^\dagger$.
 Thus, $D$ is also Hermitian.
-Then, we can bring $\eta$ to the right hand side and absorb it into $D$ because $\eta D$ is also a diagonal Hermitian.
-We can simply write
+Then we can bring $\eta$ to the right-hand side of \eqref{eq:diagph6} and absorb it into $D$ because $\eta D$ is also a diagonal Hermitian.
+We can simply write \eqref{eq:diagph6} as